 Health care can be complex – but we can help.
 Here are basic definitions and explanations so you can get the most from your coverage and your care.

-You receive the highest level of benefits (called in-network) when you use participating providers for covered health care services.
+Providence individual and family plans have no out-of-network coverage except for emergency and urgent care services.
+You must use an in-network provider to receive benefits for covered health care services.
 We have three provider networks: Providence Signature Network, Providence Choice Network and Providence Connect Network.
 See maps and network descriptions ›

 Preventive care coverage

 We believe that getting the right preventive care is essential for maintaining good health.
 All our plans cover certain preventive care in full* prior to meeting your deductible, including:

 - Well baby care (from any provider licensed to provide this service)

 - Periodic health examinations (from any provider licensed to provide this service)

 - Colorectal cancer screening exams (preventive age 50 and over)

 - Pediatric routine eye exams (one per calendar year)

 *Based on Affordable Care Act regulations

 An annual deductible is the amount you pay for covered services before the plan will begin to pay for these services.
 A new deductible must be met each calendar year.